erdc/proteus/proteus/SWFlows/README.md

     ])

 ```
+Here `sw_model` refers to which model is chosen; 0 for the Shallow Water Equations and 1 for the modified Green-Naghdi equations (or "Dispersive SWEs").
+The rest of the options should be straight forward.

 ## Running the tests

-To run a single test, go to test of your choice.
-We will do the test in  `SWFlows/dam_over_bumps`.
-Without any modifications to the context options, we can do one of two things
+To run a single test, go to a test directory of your choice.
+For this description, we are the directory `SWFlows/tests/dam_over_bumps`.
+Without any modifications to the context options, one can run the following command:

 ```
-parun --SWEs
+parun --SWEs -l1 -v SWFlow.py
 ```

+which will execute the solver with the above default context options.
+The `-l1` flag controls the amount of output during the execution; you can choose a number between 1 and 10.
+(See the `proteus/parun.py` file for more details on the different flag options.)

 ### Break down into end to end tests